ankurrastogi09/Email-Service/README.md

 iii) Mail Jet
 iV) SendGrid

+#How To Use

+1. AWS SES
+2. SendInBlue

 #Benefit
 This can act as a single point of contact for all your emails.

 #TODO
+Integration of
 1. Mailjet
 2. SendGrid